PochamVarun/Website-Blocker/README.md

-NOTE:

-  1)the code can be overidden by going to -
+NOTE: The code can be overidden by going to -
         Windows >> Drivers >> etc >> hostsfile(folder)